 The only thing is this: How is she going to approach it?
 How is she (and the company) going to tackle the transition from a single-language social presence into one that accounts for multiple markets, languages and platforms; one that will count numerous stakeholders, potentially span across time zones and cater to people with widely diverging cultural values and social media behaviours?

-Below you’ll find a shortened version of the framework, but I strongly recommend you to go download the full document.
+Below, you will find a shortened version of the framework, but I strongly recommend you to go download the full document.

-Step 1: Get the C-Suite Onboard
+Step 1: Get the C-suite on board

 Without full support and participation from those holding the purse strings, your enthusiasm for expanding the company’s social footprint will only take you so far.